 I wouldn’t drink coffee made from people’s poop (or even domestic cat poop).

-It’s the story that allows this not-so-awesome coffee to fetch awesome prices.
+It’sthe story that allows this not-so-awesome coffee to fetch awesome prices.
 People are paying for the experience, not the commodity itself.

 The same is true when you buy Starbucks.
 The coffee at 7-Eleven is cheaper – and Consumer Reports tell us that McDonald’s coffee is better.

-Posted at 08:32 PM in Business, Current Affairs, Food and Drink, Ideas, Just for Fun, Market Commentary, Science, Travel | Permalink | Comments (0)
+Posted at 08:50 PM in Books, Business, Current Affairs, Food and Drink, Games, Healthy Lifestyle, Ideas, Just for Fun, Market Commentary, Personal Development, Science, Sports, Trading, Trading Tools, Web/Tech | Permalink | Comments (0)

 Reblog (0)